 Objective(s) and Strategies

-The Fund's investment objective is long-term growth of capital.
+The Fund's investment objective is total return with a low to moderate correlation to traditional financial market indices.
 The Fund's investment objective may be changed by the Board of Trustees (the Board) without shareholder approval.